VaibhavBhandari2999/Web_Mining_Course/README.md

 # Web_Mining_Course

-These are all the materials used in the course Web Mining in VIT UNiversity
+These are all the materials used in the course Web Mining in VIT University